ethan4ma/python-api-log-decorator/README.md

 api-log-decorator
 =================

-python decorator for printing api log info.
+A simple python decorator for outputing api log info.